 More help for victims as criminals pay towards costs.

-“I encourage victim support organisations to apply to the Fund so that victims can continue to access the support and help that they need.”
+“I encourage victim support organisations to apply to the Fund so that victims and survivors can continue to access the support and help that they need.”

 There is a problem